Probabilistic Embeddings for Cross-Modal Retrieval: Experimental Protocol Details

 \subsection{Implementation details}

-\paragraph{Common.} As in Faghri \etal~\cite{faghri2018vsepp}, we use the ImageNet-pretrained ResNet~\cite{he2016_cvpr_resnet} and the pretrained GloVe with 2.2M vocabulary~\cite{pennington2014glove} for initializing the visual and textual encoders ($\visencoder$, $\textencoder$).
+\paragraph{Common.} As in Faghri \etal~\cite{faghri2018vsepp}, we use ResNet~\cite{he2016_cvpr_resnet} pre-trained on ImageNet and the pre-trained GloVe with 2.2M vocabulary~\cite{pennington2014glove} for initializing the visual and textual encoders ($\visencoder$, $\textencoder$).
 We first warm-up the models by training the head modules for each modality, with frozen feature extractors.
 Afterwards, the whole parameters are fine-tuned in an end-to-end fashion.
 We use the ResNet-152 backbone with embedding dimension $D=1024$ for MS-COCO and ResNet-50 with $D=512$ for CUB.
 For all experiments, we set the number of samples $J=7$ (the detailed study is in \S\ref{sec:supp-moreresults}).
-We use AdamP optimizer~\cite{heo2021adamp} with the cosine learning rate scheduler~\cite{loshchilov2016sgdr} for a stable training.
+We use AdamP optimizer~\cite{heo2021adamp} with the cosine learning rate scheduler~\cite{loshchilov2016sgdr} for stable training.

 \paragraph{MS-COCO.} We follow the evaluation protocol of~\cite{karpathy2015deep} where the validation set is added to the training pool (referred to as rV in~\cite{BeansBurgers,faghri2018vsepp}).
 Our training and validation splits contain 113,287 and 5,000 images, respectively.
 We report results on both 5K and (the average over 5-fold) 1K test sets.